Alexwolf21/resume-tailoring-ai/knowledge.md

 - **Scale:** Emphasize the 370 million requests/day metric as proof of high-throughput distributed systems experience.
 - Use Education Variant A (M.Tech) as Big Tech heavily values premier institute signals for early-career roles (2-6 years).

+### Big Tech / Generalist SE (Supply Chain, Enterprise Solutions)
+Keywords to prioritize if supported:
+- Designing, developing, and maintaining software solutions (exact JD phrasing — mirror in Summary and bullet 1)
+- Scalable, high-performance software solutions · Architect efficient solutions
+- Clean, maintainable, and well-documented code · Best practices and coding standards (use exact phrases)
+- Code reviews, testing, and debugging (surface all three explicitly in both Skills and Experience)
+- Cross-functional teams · Understand business requirements · Translate into technical solutions
+- Latest technologies, frameworks, and industry trends (map to AI tooling adoption as proof of staying current)
+- Problem-solving and analytical skills · Think critically and creatively
+- Agile software development methodologies
+- **Framing for intentionally broad JDs:** When a Big Tech JD lists only "Java, Python, or C++" without specifying frameworks/databases/cloud, the JD is testing for engineering fundamentals, not stack expertise.
+Lead with breadth: list all truthful languages from the JD's list.
+Emphasize design patterns, system design, SDLC, and problem-solving over specific tools.
+- **Skills Structure:** Use 6 rows: "Languages" (lead with JD-listed languages), "Backend & Architecture", "Databases", "Cloud & DevOps", "Quality & Observability", "Software Engineering".
+Surface "Debugging" explicitly in Quality row — often overlooked but explicitly requested.
+- **AI as "staying current":** Frame AI tools (GitHub Copilot, Claude Code, LangChain) as evidence of "staying up-to-date with the latest technologies" rather than a standalone capability.
+- **Supply chain / logistics domain:** This is a genuine gap.
+Do not fabricate.
+Frame SAP Cloud ALM's enterprise-scale operations monitoring as adjacent evidence of building solutions for complex operational workflows.
+- **Education:** Use Variant A (BITS M.Tech + OUTR B.Tech).
+Big Tech heavily values premier institute signals.

 ### Industrial Tech / Complex Software Applications (e.g., Honeywell)
 Keywords to prioritize if supported:
 - Design, development, and implementation of complex software applications